 Algerian family law is based on an interpretation of Islamic Shari'a law.
 Algerian courts appoint a legal guardian ("Kafil" - see Algerian statute No. 84/11, articles 116 through 125) for a child.
 Such legal guardianship (called a "kafala") is treated as the functional equivalent of adoption.
 If a child has a known parent, the guardian can only be selected from blood relatives of the child (i.e., the child's next of kin).
 Obviously, if a child's parents are unknown, that does not apply.
 The prospective adoptive parent can request that the child's name be changed when the biological father of the child is unknown.
 However, if the identity of the child's biological mother is known and the biological mother is living, a formal consent deed for the name change must be executed by the biological mother.
 The executed consent deed is then attached to the name change request file, and decided upon by the president of the relevant Algerian court at the referral of the prosecutor.
 Algeria is the only Muslim country which will authorize a name change for an orphan.
 Any prospective adoptive parent of an Algerian child should start the application for a kafala at the Algerian Embassy in Washington, D.C.

 To bring an adopted child to the United States from Algeria, you must meet certain suitability and eligibility requirements.
-The U.S. Citizenship and Immigration Services (USCIS) determines who can adopt a child from another country and bring that child to live in the United States under U.S. immigration law.
+USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.

 Additionally, a child must meet the definition of an orphan under U.S. immigration law in order to be eligible to immigrate to the United States with an IR-3 or IR-4 immigrant visa.

 In addition to being found suitable and eligible to adopt by USCIS, prospective adoptive parents seeking to adopt from Algeria must meet the following requirements: